Laser-assisted spin-polarized transport in graphene tunnel junctions: Summary

 \section{Summary}

 In conclusion, we studied theoretically the spin polarized transport through a graphene spin valve device assisted by a linearly polarized, monochromatic laser field and in the presence of a dc bias and a gate voltage.
 The method is based on the standard Keldysh nonequilibrium Green's function approach.
-We find that the bias dependence of the differential conductance exhibits additional peaks due to the resonant transport through the photon-assisted sidebands.
-The resonant interaction of the quasiparticle in the graphene sheet with the radiation field causes a dynamical gap in the quasiparticle spectrum.
-When the bias voltage lies inside this gap region, the differential conductance displays a zero value region situated symmetrically around the zero bias.
-The value of the dynamical gap depends on the strength and the frequency of the external radiation field, thus the width of this zero value region in the differential conductance can be tuned by changing the radiation strength and the frequency, which also causes the shift of the resonant peaks in the differential conductance.
-We explored the behavior of the peaks in the differential conductance with varying the radiation field strength and its frequency and exposed the dependence on the spin polarization of the ferromagnetic electrodes.
-We also demonstrated that the combined effects of the radiation field, the graphene and the spin valve properties result in an oscillatory behavior in the TMR.
-This oscillatory amplitude can be varied by changing the parameters of the radiation field.
+We find that the bias dependence of the differential conductance exhibits two resonant peaks due to the resonant tunneling through the photon-assisted subbands.
+The resonant interaction of the quasiparticle in graphene with the radiation field turns on a dynamical gap in the quasiparticle spectrum.
+When the bias voltage lies inside this gap region, the differential conductance displays a zero value plateau situated symmetrically to the zero bias.
+The value of the dynamical gap depends on the strength and frequency of the external radiation field, thus the width of this zero value plateau in the differential conductance can be tuned by changing the radiation intensity and frequency, which also causes a shift of the resonant peaks in the differential conductance.
+We explored the behavior of the peaks in the differential conductance with varying radiation field strength and frequency and revealed the dependence on the spin polarization of the ferromagnetic electrodes.
+We also demonstrated that the combined effects of the radiation field, the graphene, and the spin valve properties bring about a symmetric plateau at zero bias voltage in the TMR.
+The width of this plateau can be varied by changing the parameters of the radiation field.

+\ack The work of K.H.D. is supported by DAAD (Germany) and by the National Natural Science Foundation of China (Grant Nos.
+10904007), and the construct program of the key discipline in Hunan Province, China.

-In this appendix, we present the analytical results of the Green's function $g_{ss'}^{\tau\tau',r}(t)$ for the graphene without the coupling to the electrodes.
+In this appendix, we present the analytical results of the Green's function $g_{ss'}^{\tau\tau',r}(t)$ for the graphene without the coupling to the electrodes in the absence of the gate voltage.
 From the Hamiltonian $H_G$, we find by using the equation of motion method that

-where $ g ^{\tau\tau,r}(\varepsilon)=\sum\limits_\mathbf{k}g_\mathbf{k}^{\tau\tau,r}(\varepsilon)$ with
+where $ g ^{\tau\tau,r}(\varepsilon)=\frac{1}{N}\sum\limits_\mathbf{k}g_\mathbf{k}^{\tau\tau,r}(\varepsilon)$ with

 To solve $g_{ss'}^{\tau\tau,r}(\varepsilon)$, we need to convert the summation over $\mathbf{k}$ into a integral in two dimensional momentum space.
 After a straightforward calculation, we have for $|\varepsilon|<\Delta$,